Om-Kute/100-days-devops/day41.md

 Cloud providers manage the underlying physical infrastructure.
 PaaS – Platform as a Service
+SaaS – Software as a Service

+Provides complete applications over the internet.

+Users consume the software while the provider manages the underlying application infrastructure.
 Provides a managed platform where developers can deploy applications without managing as much of the underlying infrastructure.

 Example: